Single Tooth Dentures (Flipper): Cost, Benefits & What to Expect

 The process of getting a tooth denture involves multiple steps, and here are these:

-The first step in getting any prosthesis is to consult your dentist.
-He’ll do your oral examination and evaluate your teeth before offering you an option.
-He will evaluate your teeth, gums, and tissues and ask for your financial status to suggest alternatives.
+Initial Consultation: The first step in getting any prosthesis is to consult your dentist.
+They’ll examine your mouth and evaluate your teeth before discussing any options.
+The dentist will evaluate your teeth, gums, and tissues and then discuss your budget to suggest alternatives.

 Any necessary adjustments will be made at this stage once the careful evaluation of the size, shape, and color of the denture is performed.